Home ยป Recipes ยป Cakes

 This post may contain affiliate links.
 I earn a commission from qualified purchases.
 Please read our Privacy policy here.

 I beat in the eggs one at a time, giving each one a moment to fully incorporate so the batter emulsifies.
 Once the eggs are in, I mix in the vanilla and almond extract.
-Then add the sour cream and scrape down the sides of the bowl to make sure everything is evenly combined.
+Then add the sour cream and scrape down the sides of the bowl.

 Now I alternate the dry ingredients with the milk and rumโ€”adding the dry mixture in three additions, mixing just until incorporated.
 Fold in the orange zest if youโ€™re using it, but I highly recommend it.
 Your finished cake batter should be thick, smooth, and glossy.